 8) The trial court ruled that North Carolina should use the special master’s maps for 2018.

-9) The U.S. Supreme Court partially blocks the ruling.
+9) The U.S. Supreme Court partially blocks the ruling in February 2018.
 The lines from the 2017 redraw are to be used in Wake and Mecklenburg counties, while the special master’s maps will be used for the other six counties he changed.

 Here’s a good example of how this all shook out.